Which spices and herbs combine with this herb?

 Oregano is an intense herb and should use it, therefore sparingly.
 It goes well with basil, garlic, laurel, thyme, sage, rosemary, chili, parsley, cumin.

-The wild oregano harmonizes with many dishes.
-It is a typical spice of the Mediterranean cuisine.
-It is ideal for a delicious lamb roast.
-Because of its Corsican scent, this herb is essential for the success of a pizza or tomato sauce.
+Oregano harmonizes with many dishes due to its spicy taste.
+It is also a typical spice of Mediterranean cuisine and is ideal for a delicious roast lamb.
+Because of its Corsican fragrance, this herb is essential for the success of a pizza or tomato sauce.

-Fill all your spices and herbs in an airtight container.
-Keep them dry, cool and protected from the sun.
+Put all your spices and herbs in an airtight container.
+Store them dry, cold, and protected from the sun.